Tuition & Scholarship

 Are payment plans available?

 Payment plans are not currently available for this program.
-Tuition must be paid in full two weeks prior to beginning the program.
+Tuition must be paid in full.

 If you need to cancel your attendance, you must notify us via email at email@example.com or call us at (802) 656-2085 at least three business days prior to the start date of the course to receive a full refund, less a $25 cancellation fee.
 If a medical condition necessitates cancellation/withdrawal (documentation provided), this will be reviewed by our Studies Committee for any type of refund.